Dylan Cease

-Dylan Edward Cease (born December 28, 1995) is an American professional baseball pitcher who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Chicago White Sox and San Diego Padres.
+Dylan Edward Cease (born December 28, 1995) is an American professional baseball pitcher for the Toronto Blue Jays of Major League Baseball (MLB).
+He has previously played in MLB for the Chicago White Sox and San Diego Padres.

-The Chicago Cubs selected Cease in the sixth round of the 2014 MLB draft and traded him to the White Sox in 2017.
-He made his MLB debut with the White Sox in 2019 and played for them until 2023.
-Prior to the 2024 season, the White Sox traded Cease to the Padres, where he threw a no-hitter on July 25 against the Washington Nationals.
+Cease was selected by the Chicago Cubs in the sixth round of the 2014 MLB draft.
+He was later traded to the White Sox in 2017 and made his MLB debut with the team in 2019, playing through the 2023 season.
+Before the 2024 season, Cease was traded to the Padres, where he threw a no-hitter against the Washington Nationals on July 25.
+He remained with the Padres through the 2025 season, after which he became a free agent and signed with the Blue Jays for the largest free agent contract in Blue Jays history at the time.
+Cease was named to his first All-Star game in 2026.